-- 5-5: Based on unit hour utilization (UHU)-the time a unit was committed to an incident as a percentage of total time on duty-it appears that the FD is excessively busy with one engine at 10.7% and two three medic units significantly exceeding 10% of UHU and two more engine companies over close to 9%.
+- 5-5: Based on unit hour utilization (UHU)-the time a unit was committed to an incident as a percentage of total time on duty-it appears that the FD is excessively busy with one engine at 10.7% and three medic units significantly exceeding 10% of UHU and two more engine companies close to 9%.
 Two of the medic units are stationed with another response unit, however Medic 64 is operating with a 19.1% UHU and is the only resource assigned to station 64.
 Performance is measured on the ability of a unit to arrive on scene in a certain time 90% of the time.
 Once UHU reaches 10% for a primary responding unit, the FD will see increased challenges to meet 90th percentile response times, due to unavailability for immediate response.
-The city would need to add resources to that station or reduce call volume to meet response time standards. - 5-6: Given the level of growth projected for the City and existing level of utilization of each unit, it appears that there are challenges to meet the current and projected demand for service for both medic units and three of the six engine companies.
-An additional Engine Company assigned to Station 64 is necessary to improve performance in that stations area and Aan additional medic unit would improve sustainability and performance of the EMS transport response system citywide.
-The staffing of additional resources would reduce the UHU for three of the engine companies (E-61, 64, and 65). - 5-7: The primary challenges to fire services within the City of Palo Alto according to the City are 1) recruitment, retention and diversification of workforce, 2) planning for effective emergency response to meet projected growth and related demand, and 3) firefighter wellness.
+The city would need to add resources to that station or reduce call volume to meet response time standards. - 5-6: Given the level of growth projected for the City and existing level of utilization of each unit, it appears that there are challenges to meet the current and projected demand for service for both medic units and engine companies.
+An additional Engine Company assigned to Station 64 is necessary to improve performance in that stations area and an additional medic unit would improve sustainability and performance of the EMS transport response system citywide. - 5-7: The primary challenges to fire services within the City of Palo Alto according to the City are 1) recruitment, retention and diversification of workforce, 2) planning for effective emergency response to meet projected growth and related demand, and 3) firefighter wellness.
 In addition, Palo Alto operates a stand-alone PSAP and Dispatch Center that shares a computer-aided dispatch (CAD) system with Mountain View and Los Altos.
 The shared CAD with Mountain View provides greater opportunity for seamlessly sharing resources between the two cities.
 However, the center does not connect with other fire dispatch centers, making automatic aid or a "dropped border" response with neighboring agencies other than Mountain View impractical. - 5-8: The City of Palo Alto Fire Department provides a satisfactory level of services based on the latest ISO rating and staffing levels.
 The City does not meet its adopted response time performance goal of within 8:00 minutes for 90% of Priority 1 incidents and is making efforts to meet that target.